KIZI/entityclassifier-gate-stand-alone-plugin/README.md

 How well it performs?
 ------
 We have done extensive evaluation of the tool.
-See the results above.
+See the results below.

 ![Entity spotting evaluation results](https://docs.google.com/spreadsheets/d/1Zv9s91FOe84BpOWQMSWH57S7dk3C-l-UO_Wtqq63hEw/pubchart?oid=1365533162&format=image)